karadnz/OpenGL-Project/prompt.md

 Fixed the lighting calculation in the vertex shader Added proper ambient lighting factor
 Added the light direction uniform to settings.json

+when i use TextureShader

+cube textures are not displayed correctly, they displayed as a color similar to the texture.
+But squares works correctly.

+when i use LightTextureShader

+cube textures are correct. but square textures does not appear, they displayed as color similar to the texture.